alex88ridolfi/Dracula/README.md

 - July 29 2021: By popular request, I posted TEMPO patch that allows it to print very large values of reduced chi2 (see below in the first stage of the instructions).
 IMPORTANT: YOU NEED TO DO THIS CHANGE IN ORDER FOR THE EXAMPLE BELOW TO WORK!

 - Aug.
 22 2023: Simplified usage - the user no longer has to worry about file acc_WRAPs.dat, this is handled (mostly) automatically.
 I now suggest a simple speed-up (by more than an order of magnitude) by editing the CLOCK flag in the parameter file, as in the example file.
 Also, program now makes a list of solutions (list_solutions.dat), with rotation numbers, chi2's and the corresponding .par files.

+- Sept.
+14 2023: Corrected bug in what is now line 261.
+Added automatic handling of the GAP0 flag.

 ### Pulsars that have been connected with sieve.sh and dracula.sh (in refereed literature, more unpublished):